Jessica Alba: 2011–present: action and independent media productions

-In 2020, it was announced that Alba would star in and executive produce a new documentary series for Disney+ called Parenting Without Borders (working title) which would focus on families around the world and their beliefs and culture, however it was never released.
+In 2020, it was announced that Alba would star in and executive produce a new documentary series for Disney+ called Parenting Without Borders (working title), which would focus on families around the world and their beliefs and culture, it was never released.

 Other endeavors

 The Honest Company

 In January 2012, Alba and business partner Christopher Gavigan launched the Honest Company, selling a collection of household goods, diapers, and body care products.
 The company was successful, and was valued at US$1 billion as of 2014.

 In early 2013, Alba released her book, The Honest Life, based on her experiences creating a natural, non-toxic life for her family.
 The book became a New York Times Best Seller.
 In October 2015, Alba launched a collection of skin care and beauty products called Honest Beauty.

 As of April 2022, Alba owned 6.5 percent of the company.
-She was employed as the company's chief creative officer, receiving an annually base salary of $700,000 and restricted stock valued $1,500,000.
+She was employed as the company's chief creative officer, receiving an annual base salary of $700,000 and restricted stock valued at $1,500,000.
 Alba stepped down as chief creative officer in April 2024.

 Charity and activism

 Alba posed for a bondage-themed print advertising campaign by Declare Yourself, a campaign encouraging voter registration among youth for the 2008 United States presidential election.
 The ads, photographed by Mark Liddell, feature Alba wrapped in and gagged with black tape, and drew national media attention.
 Alba said of doing the advertisements that "it didn't freak me out at all."
-Alba also said, "I think it is important for young people to be aware of the need we have in this country to get them more active politically...People respond to things that are shocking."
+Alba also said, "I think it is important for young people to be aware of the need we have in this country to get them more active politically...People respond to shocking things."

 Alba endorsed and supported Democratic presidential hopeful Barack Obama during the 2008 primary season.
 She also endorsed Hillary Clinton's campaign for president.